 The smartphone looks and feels exactly how you would expect a modern flagship to look and feel.
 The AMOLED display is curved at the sides, like on a Samsung Galaxy phone of recent years.
 The popular notification slider, a hallmark of OnePlus smartphones, is still in place on the right-hand side of the phone above the power button.
 The same space-saving SIM tray, which stacks two nano-SIM cards on top of each other, can be pulled out from the bottom.

 You really have to look very closely to find differences between the 7 Pro and the 7T Pro, but they are there.
 The laser focus on the back of the phone, for example, has moved from inside the camera module itself to sit just to the left of it on the new version.
-The reason for this is a mystery to me, but maybe it will become clearer when I get stuck into the full review.
+The reason for this is a mystery to me, though.

 In terms of feel and build quality, OnePlus has maintained its own high standards with the 7T Pro.
 The design may not be the most eye-catching in this modern smartphone fashion show we are living through, but it's well-made, feels rock-solid and I have little to complain about.
 OnePlus is calling this color variant Blue Haze.
 It's a rather pleasant matt effect for the eyes but not to the touch.